 However, as with any investment vehicle, annuities aren’t right for just anyone.
 If you’re exploring annuities as a long-term investment option, here’s what you need to know.

-The feature that all annuities have in common is income stream protection.
+There are many types of annuities, and they all offer some form of income stream protection.
 From there, annuities come in different variations.
 Each type has unique features that can help you achieve your financial goals whether you’re saving for retirement, approaching retirement, or already retired.
-In this article, we’ll discuss five different types of annuities:

 - Fixed Annuities